Steven Sikes was born in Charlotte, NC on December 20, 1949. He

 In 1968, he met the dark-haired, blue-eyed, 100% Irish beauty, Maggie

 Danaher at a wedding.
 A few years later, they were married.
 Maggie is an artist.
 She began advanced training

 in painting/printmaking, then took some time to start a family, and later finished the BS in fine arts, summa cum laude,

 They have two children.

-Their daughter, Hadley Sikes Johnson, is an assistant professor of chemical engineering at MIT, beginning in the Fall
+Their daughter, Hadley Sikes Johnson, is an associate professor of chemical engineering at MIT, beginning in the Fall

 of 2009 (MIT Chem Eng).
 She was a research fellow at Caltech in the previous year where she studied molecular recognition, including medical

 diagnostics and cancer therapies.
 Before that, she worked at UC Boulder as a postdoctoral associate.
 She